Table of Contents

 HIV fraud is the promotion, advertisement, or sale of products that are supposed to diagnose, treat, or cure HIV when those products have not been proven to be safe and effective for those purposes.

-Regular medicine does not have a cure for HIV.
+Regular medicine does not yet have a cure for HIV (see Fact Sheet 485).
 Because it is a serious illness, many people with HIV disease are willing to try almost anything to get healthy.
 Some unproven treatments may be harmless, but others can be dangerous.
 For example, one brand of "Brain Wave Synchronizer" caused epileptic seizures.